colinxes/Example.ExceptionFilter/README.md

 # Example.ExceptionFilter - Exception filters since C#6

-This project includes an sample UI to show how you can use exception filters (not Attributes!) in C# since language level six.
+This project includes an console application to show how you can use exception filters (not Attributes!) in C# since language level six.